Parameters by theme

 Parameters Values Description

-media.images.content_length [* TO *] This parameter is used for finding stories whose images content length are greater than or equal to the specified value.
+media.images.content_length [* TO *] Find stories whose image content length are greater than or equal to the specified value.

-media.images.count [* TO *] This parameter is used for finding stories whose number of images is greater than or equal to the specified value.
+media.images.count [* TO *] Find stories whose number of images is greater than or equal to the specified value.

-media.images.height [* TO *] This parameter is used for finding stories whose height of images are greater than or equal to the specified value.
+media.images.height [* TO *] Find stories whose height of images is greater than or equal to the specified value.

-media.images.width [* TO *] This parameter is used for finding stories whose width of images are greater than or equal to the specified value.
+media.images.width [* TO *] Find stories whose width of images is greater than or equal to the specified value.

-media.videos.count [* TO *] This parameter is used for finding stories whose number of videos is greater than or equal to the specified value.
+media.videos.count [* TO *] Find stories whose number of videos is greater than or equal to the specified value.

 Common workflows